 How home health can help

-Above and Beyond Home Health Care provides the services of two skilled occupational therapists, who can address a variety of needs for clients and coordinate with other therapists, caregivers, family members and the client themselves.
+Above and Beyond Home Health Care provides the services of two skilled occupational therapists, who can address a variety of needs for patients and coordinate with other therapists, caregivers, family members and the patient themselves.